 Building a home library doesn’t have to break your budget.
 I’ve built our library over years and years of teaching in the classroom and homeschooling.
 We buy most of our books used; I rarely leave a thrift store without at least one book.
-Whether you are a homeschooling family or just a book loving family, these tips for building a home library will help you get started and stick to a budget!
+Whether you are a homeschooling family or just a book loving family, these tips will help you start to build a homeschool library and stick to a budget!

 Where are the best places to find used books?

 When looking for used books, thrift stores are my favorite places to look.
 Some thrift stores can be better than others, but I always swing into the book section, even when I don’t expect to find much.

 Yard sales, rummage sales, garage sales… whatever you call them, you can often find some great used books for a very cheap price.
 The problem?
 You might have to go to ten sales before you even find one that has books at all.
 But sometimes you hit the jackpot!
 So they’re worth checking, but not reliable.

 These seem to be going by the wayside, but used bookstores can be a great place to find used books.
 I have good luck at Half Price Books – I actually have better luck in store than their online store.
 I especially find this to be a great place to find non-fiction books for our homeschool.

 Thrift Books – this is one of my favorite places to buy used books online.
 They have a wide array of options, lots of kids’ books, and you can search through the inventory to find the least expensive option.
 You can get 15% off your first order when you use my referral link.

 Amazon – obviously you can buy new books on Amazon, but did you know you can find used books there as well?
 When searching for a book, scroll down to the “used & new” section.
 If you click on that link, you can search through the used options.
 Sometimes these options aren’t any cheaper, but often you can find them for at least half the price (especially if it is an older book)